Investments

 Acquisitions and developments

 Both strategies aim to lift the value and income earning potential of an asset.
 The productivity strategy achieves this objective by enhancing a property’s ability to produce a given commodity.
 Whereas the higher and better use strategy aims to transform the use of an asset to a different, more profitable commodity.
-Put simply, increased productivity or production of a more valuable commodity enhances the ability of the operator to generate higher profits, leading to a higher valuation and enabling the landlord to charge more rent thus supporting RFF’s distribution growth target of 4% per annum.
+Put simply, increased productivity or production of a more valuable commodity enhances the ability of the operator to generate higher profits, leading to a higher valuation and enabling the landlord to charge more rent thus supporting the distribution growth target of 4% per annum.

 Spectrum of investment opportunities1